pushcoin/mysqlripper/README.md

-Parallel MySQL dumping tool (status: alpha - do not use in production)
+pParallel MySQL dumping tool (status: alpha - do not use in production)

 # Operation